sourcecred/docs/docs/beta/plugins/discourse.md

 The Discourse plugin is currently in Beta.
 It assigns Cred scores that are reasonable and robust for a [trust level]{SB: needs link} 3 community.

-Currently there are two general approaches to minting Cred you can take with the Discourse plugin.
-Activity-minted and like-minted Cred (or a hybrid of the two).
+Currently, there are two general approaches to minting Cred you can take with the Discourse pluginL activity-minted and like-minted Cred (or a hybrid of the two).
 Activity-minted Cred means Cred would be minted for each new topic or post created.
 While like-minted Cred mints new Cred for each like given.